 Greg Brinson, ASTC Programs

-Greg Brinson graduated from the University of Southern Mississippi with a Bachelors of Science Degree in Biology with a minor in Chemistry.
+Greg Brinson graduated from the University of Southern Mississippi with a Bachelor of Science Degree in Biology with a minor in Chemistry.
 He began his career with the Soil Conservation Service (now Natural Resources Conservation Service) in 1983, as a Supervisory Biological Technician at the Plant Material Center in Coffeeville, MS.

 Mr. Brinson started his work with the Soil Conservation Service in 1987, as a Soil Conservationist at the field office in Coffeeville, MS. He has also served as Soil Conservationist in Calhoun City, MS and Raleigh, MS.